advancedAgritek-BB/coinTrader2.0/README.md

 file name if needed.

-`HELIUS_KEY` must be defined so `get_token_accounts` can query the Helius DAS API. `MIN_BALANCE_THRESHOLD` is optional and sets the minimum token balance included in the results.
+`HELIUS_KEY` must be defined so `get_token_accounts` can query the Helius DAS API. `MIN_BALANCE_THRESHOLD` sets the minimum token balance included in the results, while `ML_SCORE_THRESHOLD` controls the minimum `regime_lgbm` score a token must achieve to be considered a breakout.

 ### Solana token registry